Which is a better pond sealing option- Bentonite or SoilFloc?

 Constructing a new pond, unsure how well it will hold water:

 Sodium Bentonite would be our recommendation.
 Bentonite works well in new pond construction.
-Dosage rate is determined by the existing pond soil.
+The application rate is determined by the existing pond soil.
 SoilFloc may be applied over the compacted bentonite/soil mixture as an added measure of sealing.

 Built a pond that doesn't hold any water: